gardener/gardener/docs/proposals/26-workload-identity.md

 The Kubernetes API server extended by the Gardener API server is already issuing JWTs for the Kubernetes service accounts.
-To completely separate workload identity JWTs from service accounts JWTs, Gardener API will accept an issuer URL parameter which value should not be the same as the issuer of the Kubernetes service accounts.
+To completely separate workload identity JWTs from service accounts JWTs, Gardener API will accept an issuer URL parameter whose value should not be the same as the issuer of the Kubernetes service accounts.
 The workload identity issuer url should not be among the accepted issuers of the Kubernetes API server.
 Other configuration options for the Gardener API server will be the private key used to sign the tokens, the